Blackjacx/WWDC/README.md

 ## Mentions

-This repo has been already mentioned in the following places:
+As far as I know this repo has already been mentioned in the following places:

 - [iOS Dev Weekly Issue 409](https://iosdevweekly.com/issues/409)
 - [iOS Goodies Issue 287](https://ios-goodies.com/post/185729205551/week-287)